The first decision is whether to incorporate a numbered or named incorporation.

 1234567 Ontario Inc. carrying on business as ABC Holdings (operating name under corporation)

 Tradenames can be added within your incorporation package with us.

 Once your Ontario Incorporation has been completed, you will receive the BN number from Revenue Canada to your corporate head office address.
 The BN number is similar to your social insurance number as an individual.
 The BN number is used for all tax accounts with the Federal government including corporate tax, HST, and payroll.
 Once you have received the BN number, you may go to Revenue Canada's website (we will provide you all of the details) and set up HST and payroll accounts when applicable.

 Ontario Business Central provides a free bizguide with each completed incorporation.
 This guide provides relevant information on taxation, organizing your business, dealing with employees, associations, Canadian business support services, and so much more.

-There is also additional information within our blog articles (see links below).
+There is also additional information within our blog articles.
 Please feel free to contact our office for any additional questions you may have.

 We are available Monday through Friday 9:00 am to 5:00 pm.